PARISH NOTICES for the week beginning

 MASS INTENTIONS: There is a long and venerable tradition in the Catholic Church that the faithful ask their priests to celebrate Holy Mass for particular, specified intentions.
 An individual may ask a priest to offer a Mass for several reasons: for example, in thanksgiving, for the intentions of another person (such as on a birthday, good health, peace in family life), or as is most common, for the repose of the soul of someone who has died or on their anniversary.
 This custom, which was well-understood in generations past, is increasingly being forgotten.
 Since the practice is of immense spiritual benefit to both the living and the dead, and because it also helps to support your clergy and parish, we would encourage you to request that Masses be offered for your intentions.
 Please contact Ruth in the Parish Office, if you wish to have a Mass celebrated for your intentions.
 Pope Paul VI said, “The Mass is the most perfect form of prayer!”
 It has immense power and countless miracles and conversions have occurred throughout the centuries by offering Masses for a specific intention or person.
 Mass intentions are a great treasure of the Church and have a spiritual weight that is incalculable.

-DATES FOR YOUR DIARY:
+DATES FOR YOUR DIARY & ADDITIONAL INFORMATION:

 GIFT AID: If you have a standing order or direct debit donation to the Parish and gift aid your donation, please complete a new Gift Aid form.
 These will need to be completed for all existing Gift Aid Declarations.
 New Direct Debit and Gift Aid forms are available in the church porch and in the drawers outside the Parish Office.
 Please return all completed forms to the Parish Office.
 Thank you to everyone who has completed a form over the last few months.